 Dear God, was that so hard?

 Harry had two days before classes began and she used those two days to find out who to talk to in order to get a certain task done.
-When she finally derived the information from a chatty Slytherin, she quickly flew to the Owlery and made a very unique note and sent it off with her owl.
+When she finally derived the information from a chatty Slytherin, she quickly flew to the Owlery, made a very incriminating note and sent it off with her owl.

 It would be a shame she could not be there in person, but for now her owl would do just fine.

 The next day she had class—Transfiguration and DADA.

 Upon meeting the DADA teacher, she concluded he was some sort of sick (and not in a physical way) man and vowed if he did anything suspicious to her, she would kill him.
 Personally.
 For starters, there was the fact that her scar always seemed to hurt when around him.
 Her scar didn't normally hurt and she was tempted to go along the lines of 'her spidey-senses were tingling!'

 But, she wasn't a superhero, so she just made a safe assumption that her life wasn't in the best of care when around him.

 Then there was his stutter.

 Now, a stutter wouldn't be so much of a problem—if it weren't so undeniably fake.

 Harry had never heard of a stutter where the person was able to clearly pronounce every letter in the stutter in a rhythmic pattern that the stutter appeared like a clockwork, every ten seconds into the conversation, followed by thirty, then a minute, then two then—